gmarkomanolis/roofline/README.md

 ```
 If everything worked as expected, you have a folder called e000

-#### Optional

-* Use Intel advisor to gather information about data dependencies for the loops that are not vectorized because of data dependencies
+* Optional step, Use Intel advisor to gather information about data dependencies for the loops that are not vectorized because of data dependencies.
+Be careful this phase take significant time to finish the execution
 ```
 sbatch submit_dependencies.sh
 ```